PHPWatch/Fast404/README.md

 [![Latest Stable Version](https://poser.pugx.org/phpwatch/fast404/v)](https://packagist.org/packages/phpwatch/fast404) ![CI](https://github.com/PHPWatch/Fast404/workflows/CI/badge.svg?branch=master) [![Total Downloads](https://poser.pugx.org/phpwatch/fast404/downloads)](https://packagist.org/packages/phpwatch/fast404) [![License](https://poser.pugx.org/phpwatch/fast404/license)](https://github/phpwatch/fast404)

 `phpwatch/fast404` is a library/middleware that you can to quickly terminate an HTTP request with a `404 Not Found` response.
-The use case is a framework that handles all HTTP requests via a router, and returning a quick 404 message to static resources such as `.jpg` or `.png`.
-This prevents the framework from initializing rendering engines, database connections, etc to serve these types of requests.

 The use case is a framework that handles all HTTP requests via a router, and returning a quick 404 message to static resources such as `.jpg` or `.png`.
 This prevents the framework from initializing rendering engines, database connections, etc to serve these types of requests.